meshplay/meshplay/docs/_adapters/osm/osm.md

 ### Complying with Service Mesh Interface (SMI)

-Meshery allows you to analyze the compliance status and functional capabilities of your service mesh.
+Meshplay allows you to analyze the compliance status and functional capabilities of your service mesh.
 This allows you to compare high-level functional differences between service meshes and verify whether your service mesh is conformant with the SMI specification.

-Learn more about the SMI specification and [Meshery's conformance test suite]({{ site.baseurl }}/tasks/service-mesh-interface).
+Learn more about the SMI specification and [Meshplay's conformance test suite]({{ site.baseurl }}/tasks/service-mesh-interface).

 ### Managing Service Mesh Performance (SMP)

 ### Prometheus and Grafana connections

 The {{page.name}} will connect to Open Service Mesh's Prometheus and Grafana instances running in the control plane (typically found in the `osm-system` namespace).
-You can also connect Meshery to Prometheus and Grafana instances not running in the service mesh's control plane.
+You can also connect Meshplay to Prometheus and Grafana instances not running in the service mesh's control plane.

 ### Sample Applications